-Troubleshoot Resource Manager deployment issues with creating a new Linux virtual machine in Azure
+Troubleshoot classic deployment issues with creating a new Windows virtual machine in Azure

 When you try to create a new Azure Virtual Machine (VM), the common errors you encounter are provisioning failures or allocation failures.

 - A provisioning failure happens when the OS image fails to load either due to incorrect preparatory steps or because of selecting the wrong settings during the image capture from the portal.

 - An allocation failure results when the cluster or region either does not have resources available or cannot support the requested VM size.